jiangcongtao/xml2csv/README.md

 - **`--output-dir DIR`**: Directory for per-input CSVs (default: same directory as each XML)
 - **`--delimiter`**: CSV delimiter (default: `,`)
 - **`--encoding`**: Read/write text encoding (default: `utf-8`)
+- **`--list-columns`**: List columns that would be generated and exit.
+With `--merge-into`, lists merged union; otherwise lists per file
+- **`--select-columns`**: Comma-separated column names to include in output.
+Can be provided multiple times; names must match resolved header names (after disambiguation)

 ## Behavior model (requirements)
 - **Row unit detection**: The script scans in document order to find the first element that has a repeated child tag.
 Each occurrence of that repeated tag becomes a row.
 If no repeating group exists, the root yields a single row.